- Benjamin Franklin gets all the credit for discovering electricity, but all he did was establish a link between lightning and electricity.

 Schematic diagram of a copper-zinc voltaic pile

-Another Italian physicist named Alessandro Volta discovered that certain chemical reactions could produce a steady electric current.
+Another Italian physicist, Alessandro Volta, discovered that certain chemical reactions could produce a steady electric current.
 He built the voltaic pile, an early electric battery, to produce a continuous flow of electrical charge.
 It was made from alternating layers of copper and zinc.

 Volta also distinguished between electrical potential (V) and charge (Q), describing that they are proportional for a given object.
 This is what we call Volta’s Law of Capacitance.
-For this work, the electric potential’s SI unit (volt) has been named in his honor.
+For this work, the SI unit of electric potential (the volt) has been named in his honor.

-The research conducted by Volta attracted a lot of attention and led other scientists to perform similar investigations, which eventually led to the development of the new branch of physical chemistry called electrochemistry.
+The research conducted by Volta attracted significant attention and prompted other scientists to conduct similar investigations, which eventually led to the development of a new branch of physical chemistry called electrochemistry.

-The German physicist Georg Simon Ohm further studied Volta’s electrochemical cell and found that the electric current is directly proportional to voltage (potential difference) applied across the conductor.
-This association is called Ohms’ law.
+The German physicist Georg Simon Ohm further studied Volta’s electrochemical cell and found that the electric current is directly proportional to the voltage (potential difference) applied across the conductor.
+This association is called Ohm’s law.

 Hans Christian Ørsted Found That Electricity Creates Magnetic Fields